bluesky/bluesky-cookbook/docs/tutorials/tiled_integration/main.md

 +++

 In the standard Bluesky data model, it is assumed that each data point produced during an experiment is emitted in a separate Event document.
-During the acquisition, such high granularity enables fast feedback and supports low-latency downstream agents (e.g. live plotting), however the naive storage of individual documents as records in a noSQL database is not optimized for the retrieval of blocks of data spanning multiple rows.
+During the acquisition, such high granularity enables fast feedback and supports low-latency downstream agents (e.g. live plotting), however the naive storage of individual documents as records in a database or lines in a file is not optimized for the retrieval of blocks of data spanning multiple rows.
 Instead, the recently developed solution presented here parses the Event data into a tabular format during ingestion.

 This tutorial introduces TiledWriter -- a specialized callback in Bluesky designed to aggregate and store the incoming data in a way that would facilitate future random access.
-While initially conceived as a mechanism for registering array data asynchronously written by area detectors (see Flyscanning tutorial), TiledWriter supports the ingestion of all existing synchronous data modalities (e.g. the usual Event/Datum documents) and transforms their contents into a tabular form, suitable for the efficient retrieval of columns.
+TiledWriter consumes Bluesky documents (all types of them) stores their contents at rest via API calls into a Tiled server.
+It transforms the data streams into a tabular form, suitable for the efficient retrieval of columns.

 +++